-You will not empower yourself by putting other people on pedestals.
+You will not empower your authentic self by putting other people on pedestals.
 As Ralph Waldo, Emerson said, envy is ignorance and imitation is suicide.

 We are not here to put people on pedestals; we are here to put them in our hearts.
 We are here to have reflective awareness – the highest level of awareness we can have.

 When you exaggerate yourself, you are likely to minimize others.